gheeres/node-activedirectory/README.md

 * opts - Optional LDAP query string parameters to execute. { scope: '', filter: '', attributes: [ '', '', ... ], sizeLimit: 0, timelimit: 0 }.
 Optionally, if only a string is provided, then the string is assumed to be an LDAP filter
 * callback - The callback to execute when completed. callback(err: {Object}, result: {Array})

+If the baseDN is not specified, then a RootDSE query will be performed on the attached URL and 'ou-Deleted Objects' will be appended.

 __Example__

 ```js